Visit Hamphire

 The green space in front of Winchester Cathedral is always a joyful place on a sunny day, where families, city workers, and street artists congregate to enjoy lunchtimes under the cathedral’s majestic silhouette.

-Pick up some healthy and sustainable salads from the Open House Deli and some tasty takeaway treats from The Winchester Orangery to give your picnic a tasty local twist.
+Pick up some takeaway treats from one of the city's bakeries to give your picnic a tasty local twist.

 In the north of the county, follow the Basingstoke Canal to find Odiham Castle.
 Sit amongst the tranquil ruins and imagine the time when King John also ate and stayed here during the days leading to the signing of the Magna Carta.